Acxiom/metalus/common-pipeline-steps/docs/mappingsteps.md

 data frame.
 This includes reordering columns, adding placeholders for missing columns, applying transformations from input to output, standardizing column names, and converting column data types to match the destination.

-Instructions for alternate column names on input or transforms are stored in a 'MappingDetails' object explained in more detail below:
+Instructions for alternate column names on input or transforms are stored in a 'Mappings' object explained in more detail below:

-#### MappingDetails Object
+#### Mappings Object
-A list of MappingDetails objects can be included to provide additional flexibility in the mapping process.
+A Mappings object consists of a list of MappingDetails objects and can be included to provide additional flexibility in the mapping process.
 A MappingDetails record can be created for any column that may require manipulation to map to the desired value.

 *Note:* Only columns that require special handling need to be included in this lis.
 There is no need to create objects for columns that don't need special handling.
 Also, this list can be left out entirely with no repercussions.